fortmarek/personal-website/content/blog/css-box-sizing.md

 ## CSS box-sizing

 Turns out, my mental model of how the `width` in CSS is computed was not in line with the default.
 As described in the [docs](https://developer.mozilla.org/en-US/docs/Web/CSS/box-sizing) for `box-sizing`, the default behavior is `content-box`: "If you set an element's width to 100 pixels, then the element's content box will be 100 pixels wide, and the width of any border or padding will be added to the final rendered width, making the element wider than 100px."
-In other words, CSS computes the width of the element based on the content and the padding and border are added as extra to the final width.
+In other words, CSS computes the width of the element based on the content, the padding and border are then added as extra to the final width.

 To get, in my opinion more intuitive behavior, you can set `box-sizing: border-box` which tells the browser to include the padding and border in the width of the element.
 Some folks actually make this property the default for all elements in their CSS resets, like [Josh Comeau](https://www.joshwcomeau.com/css/custom-css-reset/#one-box-sizing-model-2):
 ```css